africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Find joy in what you do not in what you wish you did.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/find-joy-in-what-you-do-not-in-what-you-wish-you-did/","title":"Find joy in what you do not in what you wish you did"}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/find-joy-in-what-you-do-not-in-what-you-wish-you-did/","title":"Find joy in what you do not in what you wish you did","noteIcon":""}
 ---